 Canon D30 vs Leica M Typ 262

 The Canon EOS-D30 and the Leica M (Typ 262) are two digital cameras that were announced, respectively, in May 2000 and November 2015.
-The Canon D30 is a DSLR, while the M Typ 262 is a rangefinder-style mirrorless camera.
-The cameras are based on an APS-C (Canon D30) and a full frame (M Typ 262) sensor.
+The D30 is a DSLR, while the M Typ 262 is a rangefinder-style mirrorless camera.
+The cameras are based on an APS-C (D30) and a full frame (M Typ 262) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-D30 and the Leica M (Typ 262)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon D30 and the Leica M Typ 262 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The M Typ 262 can be obtained in two different colors (black, silver), while the D30 is only available in black.